Skip to main content

 Dashboard Controls

-Open ccs config, then navigate to Cursor IDE in the sidebar.
+Open ccs config, then navigate to the Deprecated Cursor IDE bridge page if you still rely on the local daemon workflow.

 • Import auth automatically or manually